keesiemeijer/php-basics-tutorial/arrays.md

 );
 ```

+Arrays with **only** numbered keys are called `numerical arrays`.
+For convenience we don't have to add the keys for numerical arrays if we don't want to.

-As you can see, the format for array elements in PHP is `key => value`.
+As you can see, the format for array elements in PHP is `key => value` with the `=>` part seperating the key from the value.
+It's also allowed to have a comma after the last element (see `2 => 'rabbit',).

-In PHP lingo we can now say "The first element of the array has array key `0` with the array value `dog`."
+In PHP lingo we can now say "The first element of this array has array key `0` with the array value `dog`."

 **Note**: Most programming languages start counting from 0.